muhamed-didovic/obsidian-tutorials/Vue 3 Composition API/2 Setting up with Vue 2.md

-In the time of recording author used composition api plugin for Vue3:
+At the time of recording author used a composition api plugin for Vue3:
 ![](./assets/Pasted%20image%2020221108163543.png)

 Creating Vue app with Vue CLI here are options selected: